 Leader: Abe Rohrbach

 Hi, I am a lifelong member of the UCC of California.
 I have been a farmer my entire adult life.
 I love being part of this congregation.
 One of the special things about our congregation is being part of the special organizations available.
 I started Sunday School at 3 years old and still learn there today.
 I went to youth fellowship through high school, then joined our Men’s Brotherhood.
-I enjoy being in choir where we not only sing, we also have great fellowship.
+I enjoy being in the choir where we not only sing, we also have great fellowship.
 The Brotherhood is a group of men of all ages.
-We meet the fourth Monday of each month.
+We meet on the fourth Monday of each month.
 We start with a devotion, usually a short business meeting, then a program of various sorts, quite often a guest speaker with lots of questions and comments from the members.
-We then take turns at serving refreshments and do lots of visiting.
+We then take turns serving refreshments and do lots of visiting.
 We love to have new people join us.
 Other activities include Christmas decorating, caroling, a community service project with inmates from the Tipton Correctional Center, and church services at the nursing homes when our church is responsible for services.

 Favorite Bible Verse: John 3:16 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 All men of the church are invited and encouraged to be a part of the Brotherhood who meet the fourth Monday evening most months at 7:30 PM.
 Typical meetings include a devotion, hymn singing, informational and inspirational program, closing with fellowship and refreshments.
 They take an offering each month to support their various projects around the church and our community.

 The Brotherhood is involved in a variety of projects and programs throughout the year.
 These include:

 - Community service project with the Methodist Men and Tipton Correctional Center inmates Picture shows Tipton inmate at Sunday worship sharing what the week of service meant to him.